Syracuse saves season with 20-point comeback over Notre Dame, 75-67

 Notre Dame handled the press with ease in the first half.
 It made open shots, didn’t turn the ball over and passed through the zone.
 The Irish blitzed Syracuse for 46 first-half points, 16 of which were in transition on fast breaks.
 Syracuse wouldn’t survive a second half without a major course correction.

 After SU’s first half was bereft of energy, Boeheim knew it’d need the press.
 Early on, he shouted for Griffin to pass the ball in the opening minutes after taking a contested shot.
-He threw his hands in the air after Guerrier was outmanned for a rebound and Notre Dame basket.
-He said SU was standing around defensively.
+He threw his hands in the air after Guerrier was outmanned for a rebound and a Notre Dame basket.
+SU was standing around defensively, he said.

 When ND fouled Guerrier and knocked the sophomore forward to the ground, no Syracuse player rushed to help him up.
 One member of the bench stood up and shouted “help him up,” but the bench had otherwise sat stunned for the opening 20 minutes of the game.